ARTbio/startbio/docs/ten2python_decorators.md

 This is all that is needed to apply the decorator.
 When we call the print_hello() function, the code inside the wrapper function in the decorator is executed before and after the print_hello() function is called.

 Decorators can also take arguments.
-For example, let’s say we want a decorator that prints the time before and after the function it is decorating is called.
+For example, let's say we want a decorator that prints the time before and after the function it is decorating is called.
 We can do this as follows:

 ```python
 import time